 All aboard our last vlog in our Borneo Jungle Cruise vlog series!
 On our final vlog we visit Camp Leakey, the most famous orangutan feeding station and research center, become jungle queens, and get leeches on our feet!

 Founded by Dr. Birute Galadikis, Camp Leakey is the place where the most important studies on orangutans have taken to date.
-Galadikis was mentored by Richard Leakey, hence the name Camp Leakey.
-Richard Leakey was a famous paleoanthropologist who also mentored Diane Fossey and Jane Goodall.
+Galadikis was mentored by Louis Leakey, hence the name Camp Leakey.
+Louis Leakey was a famous paleoanthropologist who also mentored Diane Fossey and Jane Goodall.

 Camp Leakey has also been featured many times on the covers of National Geographic magazine over the years.

 During the feeding times, people can come and observe the orangutans who show up to eat.
 The orangutans who come to eat here are the ones who cannot find food themselves in the jungle.
 Typically you will see the same groups who stick around this area.

 Researchers also gather here to observe the orangutans and study their behavior throughout their lifetime.

 Since Camp Leakey is the furthest feeding station you will have to do at least an overnight cruise to be able to visit it.

 Jungle QueensOur guide Chris took us through the jungle around the feeding stations to show us native plants to Borneo as well as their medicinal purposes!
 We forgot to jot down what all the benefits of the plants were sadly, but you will see us trying different plants from the jungle.

 During this time Chris was quietly collecting leaves to make a leaf crown for Katy.
 Once he crowned her queen you can see on my face that I am instantly jealous!
 Chris eventually made me one too and we both were queens for the day, even though Katy is the OG queen.